Rayhatron/matthewgraybosch.com/_posts/development/2017-02-23-google-thinks-they-can-fix-online-comments-with-an-api-lol.md

 ---
 layout: post
-title: "Google Thinks They Can Fix Online Comments.
+title: "Google Thinks They Can Fix Online Comments with an API?
 LOL"
 description: "Google's &quot;Perspective&quot; is just another high-tech band-aid for a diseased society."
 date: 2017-02-23 12:27:01 -0500
 image: /assets/images/fullsize/soapbox.jpg